the independent

 focused, in-person interview

-An extensive observational interview with visual artist "Oseanworld" (113K followers).
+An extensive observational interview with visual artist "Oseanworld."
 Focuses on his journey into 3D art, motivations, and daily routine.
+This soft, more intimate presentation leads the video off with a feeling of comfort.

 remote interview panel

-A series of 4 video calls with independent artists encompassing a broad range of backgrounds and niches.
-Financial stability, expectations, platform usability.
+A series of video calls with independent artists encompassing a broad range of backgrounds and niches.
+These conversations focused on their shared experience as independent artists.
+Financial stability, expectations, platform usability, and the overall broader state of the social media landscape.

 Theme Distribution